-Membership in the UBC PDA is open to all current fellows and research associates of UBC, and puts you in touch with members of the research community across all UBC departments, representing a powerful network for sharing knowledge, creating connections, and raising your profile.
+Membership in the UBC PDA is open to all current postdoctoral scholars at UBC, and puts you in touch with members of the research community across all UBC departments, representing a powerful network for sharing knowledge, creating connections, and raising your profile.

 Interested in joining UBC as a postdoc?
 As a volunteer organization of postdocs at UBC, the UBC PDA has no influence on hiring and admission to postdoctoral programs.
 We recommend contacting the Department or Research Group that you are interested in directly.
 Check out our FAQ for more.

 The UBC Postdoctoral Association (PDA) was created to provide a platform for postdoc advocacy, networking, and professional development.
 We are an interdisciplinary group of postdoctoral scholars committed to providing an inclusive and welcoming environment to all postdocs and research associates regardless of race, ethnicity, place of origin, political beliefs, religion, marital status, family status, physical or mental disability, sex, gender identity or expression, sexual orientation, age, academic discipline, and/or socio-economic situation.
 We are dedicated to making our events more inclusive, furthering anti-racist education, and amplifying different perspectives in our organization and advocacy efforts.
 We aim to achieve this by providing a safe platform where all persons can reach out and have their voices heard as well as resources about allyship and workshops on EDI issues.